Skip to content

 “Every trip up and down a mountain peak feels like Mother Nature is granting me a fresh start.
 The clean air and the wind whispering through the trees renew my spirit, reminding me that I don’t need to get pulled down into the muck of civilization and society.”

 Because North Tripyramid didn’t give me too much to look at, I motored along to Middle Tripyramid in little time.
 I was glad I did.
-The most memorable part of the hike itself was the summit of Middle Tripyramid, where I enjoyed a terrific view of Waterville Valley, the only place catching direct sunlight that morning.
-Looking at it, I thought of my failed attempt to bring skis up Mount Moosilauke for a little backcountry experience, and growled a little under my breath.
+The most memorable part of the hike itself was Middle Tripyramid’s summit, where I enjoyed a terrific view of Waterville Valley—the only place catching direct sunlight that morning.
+Looking at it, I thought of my failed attempt to bring skis up Mount Moosilauke, and growled a little under my breath.
 There was no question I’d be lugging my skis up Tecumseh next.

 Waterville Valley from Tripyramids